 Probably one of the lowest points of my life was when an ex-boyfriend told me I shouldn’t wear pyjamas anymore.
 God knows why??!
 This was a VERY clear sign things were not going well in our relationship and we shouldn't be together.
 I ought to have broken up with him right then and there.

 For me, pyjamas are a wonderful thing one can look forward to at the end of the day.
 They represent time to relax, have an elasticated waistband and still somehow feel chic.
-You can wear flannel in Winter or cotton in Summer.
-I’ve even got Matt into them, having never worn them since he was a kid until last year.
+You can wear flannel in winter or cotton in Summer.
+They really are the perfect garment.

 I love supporting small New Zealand businesses and Fog & Stone are a wonderful example of a chic company serving a gorgeous niche.
 I really think they’re worth the investment and completely fit the ‘slow living’ movement vibes.
-Now, if you'll excuse me, I'm off to bed...